 Project BrainHeart’s goal is to inspire better public policy in the US based on observed best practices around the world.

-- Increase use of family planning, reduce unplanned and teen pregnancies
+- Increase use of family planning, reduce unwanted, unplanned and teen pregnancies

 - Increase “child literacy”: “It is common in our mobile modern society to have fewer offspring, live further away from our families and move in an increasingly age-segregated world, and therefore many of us aren’t around children enough to learn about how they should behave at each stage of development.“